gotonode/compress/docs/WEEK6.md

 #### What I learned this week

 How most of the time in a project can go into fixing seemingly small things.
 At least the big picture is working, but minor adjustments could make it work more optimally.
 Algorithms which look at a quick glance to be identical can actually have performance implications of several orders of magnitude or more.

+When someone truly knows about algorithms, then, I think, that's something to be admired.
+Algorithms can be easy and super hard at the same time.

 #### What is unclear